Learn how CRM systems help align Sales and Marketing, pass leads more effectively, and gain more visibility into the sales cycle.

 Guide Users Through the Customer Journey

-According to research conducted by SiriusDecisions, “between 10 percent and 25 percent of b-to-b marketing database contacts contain critical errors.”
-(1) Because of this, many marketers are sending emails to unverified recipients who are uninterested (or no longer interested) in receiving those communications.
-As a result, those emails are reported as “Spam,” which damages deliverability and open rates while also decimating your email reputation.
+Research shows that between 10% and 25% of business-to-business (B2B) marketing database contacts contain critical errors.
+As a result, many marketers are sending emails to unverified recipients who are uninterested (or no longer interested) in receiving those communications.
+Those unwanted emails are then reported as “spam,” which damages deliverability and open rates while decimating your email reputation.

 1) Leverage Marketing and Sales Personalization

 The true beauty of integrated marketing automation is that it empowers marketers to personalize their campaigns to appeal to their target audiences at the company and individual levels.
 When you properly integrate an effective CRM, you can improve that level of personalization even further.

 For instance, your CRM should be able to transfer important information (company size, deal stage, deal size, deal status) automatically to your marketing automation tool, eliminating a lot of tedious work along the way.
 Your marketing team can then use this information to make their key deliverables more targeted and direct, especially as they support your sales team with content to help late-stage buyers convert.

 Another way to leverage marketing and sales personalization through aligning your CRM with your marketing automation platform is by ensuring emails to prospects appear to be coming from their assigned sales reps.
 This means your marketing automation tool should have the capability to pull critical information from the CRM directly and then update key email identifiers, such as “From” name, address, and even the sender’s email signature.